10 things to do in downtown Tucson

 Although the majority of the truly spectacular sights lie within the gorgeous cacti studded Sonoran desert surrounding the city of Tucson, there are a number of interesting attractions within the city limits.
-If you find yourself venturing into the downtown Tucson district, a number of fantastic restaurants and coffeehouses, boutique shops, historical attractions are sure to keep you busy.
+If you find yourself venturing into the downtown Tucson district, a number of fantastic local restaurants and coffeehouses, boutique shops, and historical attractions are sure to keep you busy.

 Here are 10 must-do’s while exploring downtown Tucson

 1. See a show at the Fox Theater

 Seeing a show at the gorgeous historic Fox Theater, known as “the crown jewel of Tucson,” should be your number one priority when visiting downtown Tucson.
 Not surprisingly, the 1930’s era theater remains one of Tucson’s most beloved attractions.
 On an interesting architectural side note, the Fox is the only known example of a Southwestern Art Deco movie house.

 The theater screens a wide array of events from concerts, to ballets, to seasonal productions, to classic film screenings.
 Seeing White Christmas and It’s a Wonderful Life on the big screen during the holiday season is a must.
 What a treat to see these beloved classics on the big screen in such a gorgeous old-fashioned theater!